Shashank-248/My-Space/README.md

 [Include a link to the project repository]

+### Project 2: Recipe Generator
+# Recipe Generator

+Welcome to the Recipe Generator web application!
+This project is designed to help users create recipes based on the ingredients they have available.
+Whether you're a cooking enthusiast or just looking for inspiration, this tool has got you covered.

+## Features

+- **Ingredient Input:** Easily input the ingredients you have on hand.
+- **Recipe Generation:** Click the "Generate Recipes" button to receive a list of recipes based on your entered ingredients.
+- **User-Friendly Display:** Neatly presented recipes with clear instructions and ingredient details.

+## Visual Design

+- Modern and user-friendly design.
+- Responsive layout for a seamless experience on various devices.
+- Utilizes the Roboto font from Google Fonts for clean and readable text.

+## Code Structure

+- **HTML:** Defines the structure of the web page.
+- **CSS (style.css):** Styles HTML elements for a visually appealing layout.
+- **JavaScript (script.js):** Manages dynamic behavior, handling user input and recipe generation.

+Note: This project was to just apply all the frontend conepts I learned

+[Include a link to the project repository]

 ## Achievements

 - Among #15 teams of my college hackathons conducted in 2k23